VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 **Since significant translation from reasoning to explanation is in of itself opaque, AI decisions must utilise reasoning that is directly explicable, whilst also retaining accuracy to roaming morally salient.** Next, we will explore how this may be possible, and explore the nature of explanation whether causal or otherwise.

 ### 3.1 Ways of explanation
-Grayson discusses 4 models of explanation: the deductive-nomological model, the statistical model, the pragmatic model, and the causal model.
-Grayson primarily expounds on the causal model as "it (has) the most natural fit" (Grayson 2024, p4).
+Grayson discusses 4 models of explanation of which we will discuss: the deductive-nomological model, the statistical model, and the causal model.

 To explain some event or state $x$ through causal explanation is to specify the causes of $x$. *Counterfactual causal* explanation takes the form:
 Where $c$ and $e$ are two distinct possible events, $e$ _causally depends_ on $c$ if and only if, if $c$ were to occur $e$ would occur; and if $c$ were not to occur $e$ would not occur.
 (Lewis 1973).